 When it's time to post your casting call, be abundantly clear what you're looking for:

-- Even though I was posting in a Las Vegas film group, I can't assume everyone knows I'm shooting in my town.
+Even though I was posting in a Las Vegas film group, I can't assume everyone knew I was shooting in my town.
 Make it clear!

 Step 3: Video Auditions